 Malaria, dengue and suchlike have no presence on the island, which is kept in a state of cleanliness rarely found anywhere in the world.
 Tap water is safe to drink and restaurant hygiene standards are excellent.
 There is a well-appointed hospital on St Helena which can look after most ailments, but serious medical emergencies may need a medevac to Cape Town.

 Weekly, scheduled flights are available through South Africa's Airlink and operate from Johannesburg or Tambo every Saturday morning.
 Flight time is approximately 6hrs with a refuelling stop in Walvis Bay, Namibia.
 Mid-week flights from Cape Town are also scheduled to co-incide with the Johannesburg's flights arrival.
-A longer, but much more sophisticated mode of transport is the 5-day voyage from Cape Town aboard the RMS St Helena.
-The service will be phased out in February 2018, however bookings are still being taken at www.rms-sthelana.com.
+Extra flights are being laid on for the peak times of December to April.
 On island, the easiest way to get around is by car.
 Excellent taxi services are available, and cars can be rented for around £15 per day.
 There is a scheduled - but infrequent - bus service between the various districts of the island.

 All outlets on the island are standard 3-pin, 220-240V British ‘type G’ plug sockets.